sagieppel/Contrastive-learning-for-one-shot-materials-and-textures-similarity-recognition-from-images/README.md

 ### parameters:

---input_folder input folder should contain images to compare in format  x.jpg And their corresponding masks in format x_MASK.jpg  (regions of the object ROI in the mask should have a value of 255 all other pixels should be 0)
+--input_folder input folder should contain images to compare, in format  x.jpg and their corresponding masks in format x_MASK.jpg  (regions of the object ROI in the mask should have a value of 255 all other pixels should be 0)

 --train_model_path  path to the trained model